BranchMetrics/branch-deep-linking-public-api/README.md

 #### Parameters

 **app_id** _required_
-: The id of the originating app
+: The id of the originating app.

 ##### Functional

 **data** _optional_
 : The dictionary to embed with the link.
-Accessed as session or install parameters from the SDK
+Accessed as session or install parameters from the SDK.

 **Note**
 You can customize the Facebook OG tags of each URL if you want to dynamically share content by using the following optional keys in the data dictionary: